 review proceedings means proceedings under section 78 or 85.

-89. Power to impose terms on orders
+89. Terms etc., Court may impose; costs

 (1) Subject to subsections (2) and (3), an order or decision made by the Supreme Court in review proceedings may be made on such terms and conditions (including terms and conditions as to costs) as the Supreme Court thinks fit.